top of page

 I became very close to Rabbi Kemelman and his wife Zahava whom I delivered of a beautiful baby girl called Israela.
 The Rabbi, who came from Jerusalem was an intellectual and had a magnificent singing voice.
 Our closeness was the source of a great feeling of "belonging".
 We had a small "Shul" and I tried to participate on "Erev Shabbat" and at social events.
 The lectures held at "Shul" were on subjects of interest to us as Jews.

-In addition to his academic pursuits, Rabbi Kemelman studied music at the Jerusalem Institute of Music for seven years prior to his departure to South Africa and composed music.
-He still plays his grand piano.
-Rabbi Kemelman is also the author of numerous books, articles and monographs on Jewish law and life, including - "Diaspora is Jewry's Graveyard."
+Rabbi Kemelman pursued studies in music at the Jerusalem Institute of Music for seven years before moving to South Africa, where he also engaged in composition.
+He continues to play his grand piano.
+Additionally, Rabbi Kemelman has authored numerous books, articles, and monographs on Jewish law and life, including one titled "Diaspora is Jewry's Graveyard."

 In 1990 this remarkable Rabbi, scholar and musician made Aliyah to Jerusalem.
 They had three children, Yisraela (born in Vryburg), Smadar and Yehuda.
 In 2020 he passed away.